-Terre Haute, Indiana Flood Zones
+Terre Haute, IN Flood Zone Lookup

 Terre Haute sits along the Wabash River and faces substantial riverine flood risk.
 Low-lying areas near the river are protected by levees, but flooding remains a concern during major river crests.